open-autonomy/traffic-management/diagram/RequestingPermission.md

 > [!NOTE]
 > The FMS may require human intervention to manually reauthorizing permissions in situations where automatic recovery is not possible or safe.

-The following diagram illustrates the flow when the AV was inside a zone prior to the restart and requires manual intervention to reauthorize permission:
+The following diagram illustrates the flow when the AV was inside a zone prior to the restart and requires manual intervention to reauthorize permission (the blue box indicates resynchronization of active zones after restart):

 ```mermaid
 sequenceDiagram